MangoAutomation/ma-core-public/benchmarks/README.md

 ## Setting parameters and benchmark options

 Use [JHM command line syntax](https://github.com/guozheng/jmh-tutorial/blob/master/README.md) to set parameters and benchmark options.
-You can set multiple options for each parameter and every permutation will be benchmarked.
+You can set multiple options for each parameter and every combination will be benchmarked.
 Example:

 ```shell